gpii-ops/gpii-infra/README.md

 ### Configure SSH

-1. Get a copy of `id_rsa.gpii-ci` from `~deploy/.ssh` on `i40`.
-Put it at `~/.ssh/id_rsa.gpii-ci`, `chown` it to yourself, and `chmod 600` it.
-   * The destination path is hardcoded into `.kitchen.yml` and the code responsible for provisioning instances.
+1. Place an SSH key you'd like to use at `~/.ssh/id_rsa.gpii-ci`
+   * Make sure the file is owned by you with `600` permissions.
-   * Alternately, if all you want is to test your own personal dev cluster, you can generate your own key and call it `~/.ssh/id_rsa.gpii-ci`.
-Remember that your "fake" key won't let you log into shared environments like `stg`, or allow other developers to ssh to your cluster's nodes.
+   * Using your own key is fine if all you want is to test your own personal dev cluster.
+However, remember that your "fake" key won't let you log into shared environments like `stg`, or allow other developers to ssh to your cluster's nodes.
+For those purposes, you'll need a copy of the "official" `id_rsa.gpii-ci` from `~deploy/.ssh` on `i40`.
+   * This path is hardcoded into `.kitchen.yml` and the code responsible for provisioning instances.
    * The configuration process could create user accounts (there is already ansible code in the `ops` repo to do this) but for now we'll use this shared key.
 1. For ad-hoc debugging and ansible: `ssh-add ~/.ssh/id_rsa.gpii-ci`